 But with access to countless other writing resources online and in print, what makes CP’s Stylebook a must-have resource for seasoned editors, public relations pros, corporate communicators and students working in the field?
 This edition brings to light certain topics Canadians should pay close attention to including sensitive subjects, which words to avoid, how to write about vaccines, viruses and variants and climate change.

-GlobeNewswire’s Media Relations team recently coordinated an interview with James McCarten, editor of the new Stylebook, to gain a glimpse into the thought process behind style updates and changes
+GlobeNewswire’s media relations team recently coordinated an interview with James McCarten, editor of the new Stylebook, to gain a glimpse on the thought process that goes into style updates and changes.

-According to Mr. McCarten, much energy was focused on parsing out how to discuss sensitive issues.
-Many variables played into these changes, including social media, the changing face of journalism, freelancers, and social change/movements such as Indigenous issues and Black Lives Matter.
+According to McCarten, the editors focused a lot of energy on parsing through how to discuss sensitive subjects.
+Many variables played into these changes from social media, the changing face of journalism, freelancers, and social change/movements such as indigenous issues and Black Lives Matter.
 The book deep dives into the following:

-The Stylebook explains that there is often no single correct answer or rule governing certain situations.
-“In the past, if there wasn’t a clear answer to a question about nomenclature, for example, none was provided.
+“While in the past, if there wasn’t a clear answer to a question about nomenclature for example, none was provided.
 But now, we provide guidance for these questions,” he continued.